Ace Records: Labels Unlimited by David Stubbs

 The feel-good place to buy books

-• Free delivery in the UK
+• Free UK delivery over £5

 Ace Records: Labels Unlimited by David Stubbs

 To read Ace Records is to explore the history of modern music and to discover the stories of the people that made it.
-Visually stunning and hugely entertaining, the book chronicles this fascinating label and profiles a diverse range of artists including B King, John Fahey, Lee Hazlewood and Art Blakey & The Jazz Messengers.
+Visually stunning and hugely entertaining, the book chronicles this fascinating label and profiles a diverse range of artists including BB King, John Fahey, Lee Hazlewood and Art Blakey & The Jazz Messengers.

 From humble beginnings at a London market stall, Ace Records has gone on to change the face of popular music.
 Now the world's foremost blues, rockabilly, soul and rock 'n' roll reissue label, Ace Records has been responsible for unearthing lost classics and neglected pioneers for over three decades, and provided some of the finest and most influential records of the post-war era.
 The first comprehensive history of this fascinating label, Ace Records takes in some of the finest and most enduring modern music, rock 'n' roll, soul, funk, blues, jazz, R&B, garage rock and punk.